eslint/rfcs/designs/2023-rule-options-defaults/README.md

 </tbody>
 </table>

+This RFC believes that the simplicity of defining option defaults in `meta.defaultOptions` is the best outcome for rule authors and end-users.

 As a data point, typescript-eslint's `defaultOptions` approach has been in wide use for several years:

 1. `eslint-plugin-typescript` originally added its `defaultOptions` in [December 2018](https://github.com/bradzacher/eslint-plugin-typescript/pull/206)